Taxpayer Relief Act of 1997

 • The 28% maximum rate continued to apply to the sale of collectibles held for more than one year

-• Gains from the sale of certain small business stocks held more than six months could be rolled over tax-free if the seller reinvested the proceeds in new qualifying small business stock.
+• Gains from the sale of certain small business stocks held more than six months could get rolled over tax-free if the seller reinvested the proceeds in new qualifying small business stock.
 Also, the excluded portion was no longer subject to the alternative minimum tax

 • The alternative minimum tax capital gain rate was set to the same amount as the new regular capital gain rates